aspose-cells/Aspose.Cells-Products/cells/en/net/conversion/xlsx-to-xlsb/_index.md

 {{% blocks/products/pf/agp/content h2="Save XLSX to XLSB in C# Online for Free" %}}

-The following example demonstrates how to convert XLSX to XLSB document format in C#.
+The following example demonstrates how to convert XLSX to XLSB in C#.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLSX file into XLSB format.
+Follow the easy steps to convert XLSX to XLSB.
 Upload your XLSX file, then simply save it as XLSB file.
 For both XLSX reading and XLSB writing you can use fully qualified filenames.
 The output XLSB content and formatting will be identical to the original XLSX document.

 {{% /blocks/products/pf/agp/text %}}